Lateral Solid Phase Epitaxy of Yttrium Iron Garnet: Results and Discussion

-Additionally, our activation energy of $E_A$ = \SI{2.8}{eV} $\pm$ \SI{0.2}{eV} for epitaxial YIG compares well with previously reported values.
-Specifically, investigations of YIG thin films on GGG revealed an activation energy of \SI{3.93}{eV}. \cite{sailler_crystallization_2023} For the formation of bulk, polycrystalline YIG from oxide powders, a value of \SI{5.08}{eV} was reported. \cite{wan_ali_investigation_2016} Chen et al.\cite{chen_distinct_2017} report, that the activation energy for polycrystalline \ch{SrTiO3} is half of that of epitaxial \ch{SrTiO3}, which is in good agreement with our findings for the YIG thin films.
-The activation energy for solid phase epitaxy of $E_A$\,=\,\SI{2.8}{eV} is also roughly half of \SI{5.08}{eV} for the oxide powders and also reduced compared to the value of vertical crystallization on GGG substrates.
-We therefore conclude, that the lateral solid phase epitaxy of YIG is described by an activation energy of $E_A$ = \SI{2.8}{eV} and for the directions <$100$>, <$110$> and <$112$> by the $v_0$ values of \SI{5.1e13}{nm/s}, \SI{4.9e13}{nm/s} and \SI{5.2e13}{nm/s}, respectively.
+Additionally, our activation energy of $E_A$ = \SI{3.0}{eV} $\pm$ \SI{0.2}{eV} for epitaxial YIG compares well with previously reported values.
+Specifically, investigations of YIG thin films on GGG revealed an activation energy of \SI{3.98}{eV}.\cite{sailler_crystallization_2023} This increased activation energy on a not perfectly lattice matched substrate can be seen as the additional barrier needed to be overcome for starting the crystallization process.
+For the formation of bulk, polycrystalline YIG from oxide powders, a value of \SI{5.08}{eV} was reported. \cite{wan_ali_investigation_2016} Chen et al.\cite{chen_distinct_2017} report, that the activation energy for epitaxial \ch{SrTiO3} is half of that of polycrystalline \ch{SrTiO3}, which is in good agreement with our findings for the YIG thin films.
+The activation energy for solid phase epitaxy of $E_A$\,=\,\SI{3.0}{eV} is also roughly half of \SI{5.08}{eV} for the oxide powders and also reduced compared to the value of vertical crystallization on GGG substrates.
+We therefore conclude, that the lateral solid phase epitaxy of YIG is described by an activation energy of $E_A$ = \SI{3.0}{eV} and for the directions <$100$>, <$110$> and <$112$> by the $v_0$ values of \SI{6.5e14}{nm/s}, \SI{6.5e14}{nm/s} and \SI{6.9e14}{nm/s}, respectively.